What Is A Menstrual Cup?

-Menstrual cups are around two inches long and are usually irritant free.
-They often contain no latex, dyes, BPA, toxins or bleaches.
+They are around two inches long and are usually irritant free.
+Most brands contain no latex, dyes, BPA, toxins or bleaches.

 A menstrual cup is worn internally like a tampon, but it collects menstrual fluid rather than absorbing it.